frebib/year-4-notes/cav/notes.md

 - Invariants
   - Something good is always true
   - `InvariantProperty = {{A₀, A₁, A₂...} | Aᵢ |= φ}`
-  - All traces where every state conforms to some proposition `φ`
+  - All traces where every state conforms to some propositional logic formula `φ`
+    - This means no CTL/LTL in `φ`, just something of the form `a ^ b`
   - Can easily check - just ensure it is true for all reachable states
 - Safety properties
   - A failure does not occur